 6.5.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.5 is mitigated by SPARK, because SPARK requires mandatory verification of type safety for enumerated types, and through SPARK’s restrictions on the use of Unchecked_Conversion.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.5 is mitigated by SPARK, because SPARK requires mandatory verification of type safety for enumeration types, and through SPARK’s restrictions on the use of Unchecked_Conversion.

 The vulnerability of unexpected but well-defined program behaviour upon extending an enumeration type exists in SPARK.
 In particular, subranges or others choices in aggregates and case statements are susceptible to unintentionally capturing newly added enumeration values.

-Vulnerabilities relating the use of non-standard representation clauses with enumerated types do not apply to SPARK, since SPARK’s semantics are independent of representation values.
+Vulnerabilities relating to the use of non-standard representation clauses with enumeration types do not apply to SPARK, since the semantics of SPARK are independent of representation values.

-Vulnerabilities relating to Unchecked_Conversion of enumerated types do not apply to SPARK, since SPARK limits the use of Unchecked_Conversion to types which have exactly the same number of valid values [SRM 13.9].
+Vulnerabilities relating to Unchecked_Conversion of enumeration types do not apply to SPARK, since SPARK limits the use of Unchecked_Conversion to types which have exactly the same number of valid values [SRM 13.9].

 6.5.2 Guidance to language users